realA10001986/SID/README.md

 MQTT and BTTFN can co-exist.
 However, the TCD only sends out time travel and alarm notifications through either MQTT or BTTFN, never both.
 If you have other MQTT-aware devices listening to the TCD's public topic (bttf/tcd/pub) in order to react to time travel or alarm messages, use MQTT (ie check **_Publish time travel and alarm events_**).
 If only BTTFN-aware devices are to be used, uncheck this option to use BTTFN as it has less latency.

+### Display messages

+Your SID can subscribe to a user-configured topic and display messages received for this topic on its display.
+This can be used to display the status of other HA/MQTT devices, for instance alarm systems.

+Only ASCII messages are supported, the maximum length is - given the nature of the display - eight characters.

 ### Setup

 MQTT requires a "broker" (such as [mosquitto](https://mosquitto.org/), [EMQ X](https://www.emqx.io/), [Cassandana](https://github.com/mtsoleimani/cassandana), [RabbitMQ](https://www.rabbitmq.com/), [Ejjaberd](https://www.ejabberd.im/), [HiveMQ](https://www.hivemq.com/) to name a few).